Yuki Kobayashi (footballer, born 2000)

-Yuki Kobayashi (小林 友希, Kobayashi Yūki) is a Japanese professional footballer, who plays as a centre back for Scottish Premiership club Celtic.
+Yuki Kobayashi (小林 友希, Kobayashi Yūki) is a Japanese professional footballer who plays as a centre-back for Ekstraklasa club Jagiellonia Białystok.

 Career

 Vissel Kobe

-He joined J1 League club Vissel Kobe from youth team in 2018.
+Kobayashi joined J1 League club Vissel Kobe from its youth team in 2018.

 Celtic

 On 23 November 2022, it was announced that Kobayashi would join Scottish club Celtic on a five-year deal, becoming available for registration on 1 January 2023.
 On 18 January 2023, he made his debut for the club starting in a 4–0 victory against St Mirren in the Scottish Premiership.

+Portimonense

+On 24 August 2024, Kobayashi joined Portimonense.

+Jagiellonia Białystok

+On 3 July 2025, Kobayashi moved to Polish club Jagiellonia Białystok on a three-year deal, with an option for a fourth year.

 Personal life

 Kobayashi was born in Hyogo Prefecture.